 To further improve it, develop a solid feedback system which will help your team address where the communication needs to improve.
 It will also help overcome limitations and correct errors if any of those arise from conversations.

-Keep developing your communication by showing confidence when communicating with your people.
+Keep improving your communication by showing confidence when communicating with your people.
 Bring courage to conversations and convert your thoughts and ideas into action.
 Speak concisely, figure out the essence of your message and share it clearly.

 Check your ability levels and speak outside of your area of proficiency.
 Communicate with distinction by focusing on the direction and strategy among and between teams.
 Develop your skill further through personal stories and anecdotes while communicating.
 Patiently listen to the message and develop understanding of it through active listening.
 With those 7 principles, you will become a more effective communicator and leader.
+Have you grasped why is communication important in leadership?

 Do you have your own way of developing leadership communication?
 Let me know in the comments below.